 6 Reasons Why You Should Discover Your Personality Type

 This article is made a lot stronger by the fact that Good.co hires psychologists to devise practical employee and company archetypes.
 This isn’t the point of this article however.
 The point of this article are actually more traditional personality tests such as the Meyers Briggs.
 Learning about your personality and striving for personal development can take you deep into the all-important search for meaning and motivation that matters much much more than money

 Does the flurry of technology thrown in your face every day feel like an assault on society?
 If it does, you are not alone.
 In a way, that is exactly what it is.

 Imagine you lived in 1903.
 You are looking for the most future proof jobs during the second industrial revolution, and you are having little luck.
 All of the rules are being rewritten by Mr. Henry Ford and his conveyor belt.

 The setting for your “future proof” career would have probably been a dense factory.
 The set of qualities demanded of you might have been mechanical pragmatism, assembly line speed, and a close tie to the community.
 Today’s future proof jobs require a different employee.
 Kevin Kelly, the founder of Techcrunch magazine and author of The Inevitable, Understanding the 12 Technological Forces that will Shape our Future, has a theory about how these new jobs might look.

 He says that the nature of our industrial revolution can be found in cheap, ubiquitous copying.

-In the spirit of cheap and ubiquitous copies, why don’t you hit that share button and show your friends and family how we do things in the 21st century.
+In the spirit of cheap and ubiquitous copies, why don’t you hit that share button?
+Any friends or family looking for a future-proof job will be sure to appreciate it.